Notary Background Check: What Shows Up (And How To Pass)

 Keep in mind that although somewhat common in many industries, there is no credit or financial check of any kind required to become a notary.
 The notary check focuses primarily on criminal history.

-Types Of Incidents That Go On Your Criminal History RecordWill It Impact a Notary Background Check?
+Types of Incidents That Go on Your Criminal History RecordWill It Impact a Notary Background Check?

-Does A 72 Hour Hold Go On Your RecordSometimes.
+Does a 72 Hour Hold Go on Your RecordSometimes.
 When accompanied by an arrest, it will.

 Once all the background check requirements have been reviewed the best thing to do is to run a background check on yourself.
 Even for individuals who believe they have nothing on their criminal history at all, it’s still important to check as mistakes are still somewhat common.